AdobeDocs/certification.en/help/certifications/getting-started.md

 >[!TAB Certification levels]

+Adobe Experience Cloud offers three different levels of certification: Professional, Expert, and Master.
+These certifications are designed to validate the skills and knowledge of professionals working with Adobe's digital marketing solutions.

+These levels reflect a progression of proficiency and knowledge, with the Professional certification being the entry-level certification, Expert being the intermediate level, and Master being the highest level of certification.

 | ![Professional Badge](/help/certifications/assets/professional-badge-Xsmall.png)  | **Professional certifications** validate that a candidate has a foundational understanding of Adobe's digital marketing solutions.
 The certification exam covers basic concepts and functionalities of Adobe Experience Cloud. |
 | --------- | ------- |